squ-kei/SKlearn-Tensorflow-notes/Custom.md

 ## Custom Loss Functions
-There are several ways to define custom loss functions
-1. If there is no parameter comes with the loss function, you can directly define a function then use it when compile the model.
+There are several ways to define custom loss functions **1.
+If there is no parameter comes with the loss function, you can directly define a function then use it when compile the model.**
 ```python
 def huber_fn(y_true,y_pred):
     error = y_ture - y_pred